Athosone/seriesquizz/README.md

 # seriesquizz
-create an iOS app on the theme of series sound track
+Create an iOS app on the theme of series sound track

+Just the beginning